vinceq-usgs/dyfi4/docs/implementation-guide.rst

 Python modules:

 ==========  =======  =============================================
-apng                 For :py:obj:`makemovie.py`
+apng                 For :obj:`makemovie.py`
-codecov              For debugging only defusedxml  0.5.0+   For creating :py:obj:`contents.xml` geopy       1.11.0+  Use great_circle for filtering and graphing geojson     1.3.3+   For output products numpy       1.11.2   Numerical manipulation in :py:obj:`graph.py` pytest               For debugging only pytest-cov           For debugging only pyyaml               For configuration files
+codecov              For debugging only defusedxml  0.5.0+   For creating :obj:`contents.xml` geopy       1.11.0+  Use great_circle for filtering and graphing geojson     1.3.3+   For output products numpy       1.11.2   Numerical manipulation in :obj:`graph.py` pytest               For debugging only pytest-cov           For debugging only pyyaml               For configuration files